 Sinks Are Like Cat Beds

 Think about the shape of the sink.
 The rounded sides seem to perfectly cradle the feline body.
 It seems only natural that a cat would enjoy the feeling of a sink to lounge and sleep in.
 The coolness of the sink might feel good in warmer months.
-During cold months, the cat's body heat might actually warm up the sink and make it extra cozy in there.
+During cold months, the cat's body heat might warm up the sink and make it extra cozy in there.
 Some cats will also lick drops of water out of the faucet while lounging in the sink.

 Water, Believe It or Not

 Although most cats don't like to be wet, many like to be around water.
 In the bathroom, a cat can drink fresh water from the sink or tub faucet.
-Fresh running water is just one of many things that cats love.
+Fresh running water is just one of the many things that cats love.
 Cats that like sinks will sometimes get in there while the water is running.
 Some cats like to lick the wet tub or even drink bathwater!

 Cats Enjoy Routines